Published November 25, 2024 • 7 Min Read

 You have a bank account in Canada

-If you’re not eligible for the Closer Connection Exception, you may still be able to apply for a tax exemption under the Canada-U.S. Tax Treaty.
+If you’re not eligible for the closer connection exception, you may still be able to apply for a tax exemption under the Canada-U.S. Tax Treaty.
 One of the main goals of the treaty is to prevent double taxation of Canadian taxpayers, so there are some tiebreaker rules set up to determine whether you should be paying tax in Canada or the U.S.

 The tiebreaker rules are applied on a hierarchical basis, starting with the first factor.
-So if that factor doesn’t solve anything, you may continue to move onto the second factor and so on.
+So, if that factor doesn’t solve anything, you may continue to move on to the second factor and so on.

 To claim the treaty exemption, it’s typically required to file a U.S. non-resident tax return (1040NR) and attach a treaty exemption statement (Form 8833), which indicates you are a resident of Canada under the treaty.